Declaration in Java

 }

 Classes are the fundamental building blocks of Java programs.
 They encapsulate data and methods that operate on that data.
-The syntax for declaring a class is as follows:
+The syntax for declaring a class in Java is:

 access_modifier class ClassName {